amruthkarun/insurance-fraud-detection/Sabarish_Rajan/README_2.md

 - The first model had a F1 score of 0.47 so used better optimizers and initializers.
 - The max F1 score after multilple changes was the same as XGBoost, 0.70, with an accuracy of 83%.
 - Currently using keras-tuner to find the best hyperparameters for the model.
 Will be working on that end next as well.

+### Date - 23rd September 2025

+#### Model

+- The Neural Nets model is not promising, with a maximum F1 score of 0.55.
+So dropping that model.
+- Thinking of integrating other datasets so that I can get an external perspective on the model.
+Maybe that will help in improving the efficiency of the model.
+- Will be working now on integrating GenAI concepts into the model.
+- Added a few features to the data set related to claim amounts.
+Did not increase the F1 score.